rossmassey/fetch-leetcode-problem/README.md

 # Fetch Problem

-Gets a dictionary with information about a leetcode problem, formatted in `rst`
+Python package to get a dictionary with information about a leetcode problem, formatted in `rst`

 ```
 - num